 If you had a rough freshman year in college, but have had an upward trend in your GPA (and an overall GPA above 3.5), you might want to apply to medical school right out of college.
 However, if you did not start your upward trend until your junior or senior year, you may want to seriously consider a postbac program.

-5. Apply after doing an MS, MPH, or other post-graduate study
+- Timeline for applying after doing an MS, MPH, or other post-graduate study

 If you have been out of school for a year or more, did not get accepted the first time you applied, or are not entirely certain that medical school is for you, you may want to explore a graduate program before applying to medical school.
-Masters programs give you advanced skills that you can use in medicine, while also exposing you to other aspects of science and health care.
+Masters programs give you advanced skills that you can use in medicine, while also exposing you to other aspects of science and healthcare.
 Good grades in masters programs show medical schools that you are capable of graduate level work, so it is essential to get excellent grades throughout.
-In contrast to a postbac program, MS programs give you graduate level coursework comparable to medical school, but they do not change your undergraduate GPA.
+In contrast to a postbac program, MS programs give you graduate-level coursework comparable to medical school, but they do not change your undergraduate GPA.

 MS programs can be found in biomedical sciences, bioinformatics, biotechnology, genomics, physiology, stem cell biology, and many others.